ibm-cloud-docs/cis/cis-cli-plugin.md

 : The rate limiting rule applies the rule action to further requests for the period of time.
 Valid values are `0`, `10`, `60`, `120`, `300`, `600`, `3600`, and `86400`.

 `--enabled`
-: Indicates if the rule is active or not.
-Valid values for "enabled" are `true`, `false`.
+: Indicates whether the rule is active or not.
+Valid values for "enabled" are `true` and `false`.
 (The default value is `false`)

 `--json`
-:  The JSON file or JSON string used to describe an advanced rate limiting rule.
+:  The JSON file or JSON string that is used to describe an advanced rate limiting rule.

    - The required fields in JSON data are `expression`, `ratelimit` and `action`.

       - `expression` : Defines the criteria for the advanced rate limiting rule to match a request.
       - `ratelimit` : Define the rate-limit parameters.
-        - `characteristics` : Set of parameters defining how CIS tracks the request rate for the rule.
+        - `characteristics` : A set of parameters defining how CIS tracks the request rate for the rule.
-        - `requests_per_period` : The number of requests over the period of time that will trigger the rule.
+        - `requests_per_period` : The number of requests over the period of time that triggers the rule.
         - `period` : The period of time to consider (in seconds) when evaluating the request rate.
 Valid values are `10`, `60`, `120`, `300`, `600`, and `3600`.
         - `requests_to_origin` : Apply the rate limiting to cached assets or not.
         - `mitigation_timeout` : The rate limiting rule applies the rule action to further requests for the period of time.
 Valid values are `0`, `10`, `60`, `120`, `300`, `600`, `3600`, and `86400`.
         - `counting_expression` : Defines the criteria used for determining the request rate.
-      - `action` : Action to perform when the rate specified in the rule is reached.
+      - `action` : Action to perform when the rate that is specified in the rule is reached.
 Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

    - The optional fields are `description`, `action_parameters`, `enabled`.